KHOmega/KH-PC-and-Linux-Setup/refined-egs-linux-setup.md

    - Under `Folder location of the PC release of 1.5+2.5`, find the directory that your game is installed.
     - If you don't know where you have installed 1.5+2.5, go back into Heroic, click the game, and then click `Installed Location`, and copy the path under `Install Path` and input that in OpenKH.

-- Step 5: Click `Next >` and choose `Install Panacea for Linux`.
+- Step 5: Click `Next >` and choose `Install Panacea`.
 We will be using Panacea for this tutorial.
    - OpenKH Panacea allows you to load your mods without modifying the game files.

 - Step 6: OpenKH will ask if you want to install `Lua Backend`.
 This is *not* necessary for Re:Fined, so feel free to click `Next >` if you do not wish to install it.